 (2a) In subsection (2)(h) —

-“aggregate exploration expenditure” means expenditure —
+aggregate exploration expenditure means expenditure —

 (a) on, or in connection with, exploration for minerals on the combined reporting tenements; and

 (b) worked out in a manner specified in the regulations.

 (3) Notwithstanding that the reasons given for the application for exemption are not amongst those set out in subsection (2), a certificate of exemption may also be granted for any other reason which may be prescribed or which in the opinion of the Minister is sufficient to justify such exemption.